HayateDevTH/Recovery/README.md

-# Recovery For Galaxy a10s
+# Recovery For Galaxy Device.